Mike Young (Neighbours): 1986–1989

+2022–2024

-Thirty-three years later, Mike drives his motorbike through Ramsay Street and sees Jane in her driveway and unawarely interrupts Clive trying to win her back.
+Thirty-three years later, Mike drives his motorbike through Ramsay Street and sees Jane in her driveway and unwittingly interrupts Clive trying to win her back.
 Mike leaves and goes to Lassiters, where Shane recognises him.
 Mike goes to see his daughter, Sam Young (Henrietta Graham), who works at the hotel and sees Paul again.
 Mike bumps into Jane, who drops all her belongings on the floor, and the two are stunned to see each other once again.
 Mike has drinks with his old friends and waves goodbye to Jane when she leaves.
 Clive approaches Mike and asks if he is interested in another relationship with Jane, as Clive is trying to restart his with her.
-Mike says he is not and Jane gives her a tour of all the houses on Ramsay Street.
+Mike says he is not and Jane gives him a tour of all the houses on Ramsay Street.
 A drunken Clive sees them together and speaks aggressively towards Mike.
 The two have a fight, but once the alcohol has worn off Clive, he accepts that his and Jane's relationship is over.
 Mike takes Jane on a ride on his motorbike.
 He later tells Jane that he still loves her and they hug, rekindling their relationship.
 Mike and Jane are reunited with Scott and Charlene when they return and the four of them watch over Ramsay Street as its residents party.